-Denmark ranks 11th in the latest update of the international National Cybersecurity Index (NCSI), which is a fall from seventh in 2019.36 The lower ranking is primarily due to the fact that Denmark has not contributed to global cybersecurity recently; however, the relatively high ranking does show that Denmark is generally regarded as a competent nation in respect of cybersecurity.
+Denmark ranks 13th in the latest update of the international National Cybersecurity Index (NCSI), which is a fall from 11th in 2020.32 The lower ranking is primarily due to the fact that Denmark has not contributed to global cybersecurity or cybercrisis management recently; however, the relatively high ranking does show that Denmark is generally regarded as a competent nation in respect of cybersecurity.

 The GDPR has probably had more effect on Danish society in general, including the Danish business community and public authorities than any other legislation ever implemented in Denmark.
 Most companies still have comprehensive compliance work ahead, and many have still not commenced their compliance work even though more than two years have now passed since the GDPR came into force.
 In the years to come, DPA sanctioning and the pending criminal cases in Denmark as well as in Europe will form applicable case law and guidelines, both regarding the sanctioning level and, for example, specific retention periods; the extent of the legal grounds in the Data Protection legislation and will hopefully answer many of the unanswered key questions arising from the GDPR.

-1 Tommy Angermair is a partner, Camilla Sand Fink is a senior associate and Søren Bonde is an associate at Clemens.
+1 Tommy Angermair is a partner, Camilla Sand Fink is a senior associate and head of the data privacy team and Caroline Sylvester is an associate at Clemens.

 2 Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).